CryptoPascal31/pact-sha256/README.md

 This module implements the full sha256 specifications.

-The public function `(digest )` is supposed from 3rd party codes.
+The public function `(digest )` is supposed to be called from 3rd party code.
-  - This function accept a list of padded 512 bits blocks (according to FIPS.180-4 § 5.1.1)
+  - This function accepts a list of padded 512 bits blocks (according to FIPS.180-4 § 5.1.1)

 The function `(pad-int)` can be used to create a list of SHA256 512 bits blocks from an integer up to 959 bits.
 For bigger size, you have to build your own padding functions.